mvysny/vaadin-on-kotlin/docs/grids.md

 Even better is to tell the Grid to initially sort by given column, by calling one of the `Grid.sort()` functions.
 That way, a visual sort indicator is displayed for the user as well.

-> Note: please make sure to create database index for every sortable column, otherwise the database SELECTs would be quite slow.
+> Note: please make sure to create appropriate database index for every sortable column, otherwise the database SELECTs would be quite slow.

 ## Column Widths